-The Department does not enroll students specifically for the study of the MS degree, however in certain circumstances the MS degree can be conferred to students enrolled in the graduate program.
-The minimum departmental requirements for the MS degree are listed below.
+The Department does not enroll students specifically for the study of the MS degree, however in certain circumstances the MS degree in Biomedical Sciences can be conferred to students enrolled in the graduate program.
+The requirements for this program are available through the School of Graduate Studies.